 “Stand By Your Man” received slight criticism after its original release in 1975 when people accused Wynette of encouraging women to place themselves second to men.
-However the country singer assured that is their own misinterpretation of the love ballad and that the song is simply a suggestion for women to overlook their husbands shortcomings if they truly love them.
+However, the country singer assured that it is their own misinterpretation of the love ballad and that the song is simply a suggestion for women to overlook their husband’s shortcomings if they truly love them.

 — Terence Begley (@TerenceBegleyNJ) September 20, 2013

-The country classic rose to No.1 on Billboard’s Hot Country Singles chart and No.19 on the all genre Hot 100 chart.
-The Library of Congress selected the song in 2010 to be included into the National Recording Registry for being “culturally, historically, or aesthetically significant.”
+The country classic rose to No.1 on Billboard’s Hot Country Singles chart and No.19 on the all-genre Hot 100 chart.
+The Library of Congress selected the song in 2010 to be included in the National Recording Registry for being “culturally, historically, or aesthetically significant.”